anfen/zync/README.md

 ## Benefits

+- Simple to sync any state with a backend
 - Uses the official persist middleware as the local storage (localStorage, IndexedDB, etc.)
 - Zync's persistWithSync() is a drop-in replacement for Zustand's persist()
 - Allows for idiomatic use of Zustand
 - Leaves the api requests up to you (RESTful, GraphQL, etc.), just provide add(), update(), remove() and list()
+- **_Coming soon_**: Customisable conflict resolution.
+Currently last-write-wins.

 ## Requirements